Review Available Measures

 Modified on: Tue, 23 Mar, 2021 at 4:31 PM

 An important first step in determining whether your practice will be able to use the NRDR Qualified Clinical Data Registry (QCDR) for MIPS participation is to review the lists of available measures and select measures relevant to your practice.
 By using the QCDR to participate in the MIPS program, radiologists can avoid a negative payment adjustment for not reporting and can potentially earn an incentive payment.

-Non-MIPS measures are unique to each of the six NRDR databases and are therefore only available to MIPS participants using the ACR QCDR participation option.
-Consult the ACR Non-MIPS Measures Specifications document for details on each measure.
+QCDR measures are unique to each of the six NRDR databases and are therefore only available to MIPS participants using the ACR QCDR participation option.
+Consult the ACR QCDR Measures Specifications document for details on each measure.

 Per MIPS program requirements, individuals or groups should report a total of six Quality measures with at least one Outcome measure (or High Priority measure if an Outcome is unavailable).
-However, to maximize your MIPS final score, ACR recommends submitting data to the QCDR for more than six measures throughout the performance year, and then choosing your six best measures for final submission to CMS at the end of the reporting period.
-You can submit data to the QCDR for as many measures as you want, but ACR will only submit data to CMS for the measures you officially select for MIPS after the close of the reporting period.
-After identifying your measures for the 2017 MIPS performance year, start submitting your data through the relevant registry process (for Non-MIPS Measures) and/or the MIPS Portal (for MIPS Measures).
+However, to maximize your MIPS final score, ACR recommends submitting data to the QCDR for more than six measures throughout the performance year and selecting as many as possible for final submission to CMS at the end of the reporting period.
+You can submit data to the QCDR for as many measures as you want, but ACR will only submit data to CMS for the measures you officially select for MIPS reporting.
+After identifying your measures for the 2021 MIPS performance year, start submitting your data through the relevant registry process (for QCDR Measures) and/or the MIPS Portal (for MIPS Measures).
 We advise submitting data for measures as early as possible so that you can track your performance throughout the year.

 Did you find it helpful?

 Sorry we couldn't be helpful.
 Help us improve this article with your feedback.